WillHanighen/bingo/README.md

 # Modern Bingo

+I made a modern bingo game with over 1,200 lines of code.

+There are a few bugs — like the win popup showing up after every move once you complete a bingo, text not fitting inside the boxes properly, and probably other things I haven’t found yet.
+I might fix them at some point... or not.

-I made a modern bingo game with over 1,200 lines of code. their are bugs such as the win popup showing every move after completing a sucsessfull bingo and I may or may not fix them in the future, I dunno...
-I mostly made this because I saw Mr. Here (Jimmy Here) playing bingo on live and wanted to make something better then moving and duplicating PNGs in OBS.
+I mostly made this because I saw Mr. Here (Jimmy Here) playing bingo live, and I thought I could make something better than just moving and duplicating PNGs in OBS.